99942 Apophis: CNSA

 China had planned an encounter with Apophis in 2022, several years prior to the close approach in 2029.
-This mission, now known as ZhengHe, would have included exploration and close study of three asteroids including an extended encounter with Apophis for close observation, and land on the asteroid 1996 FG3 to conduct in situ sampling analysis on the surface.
-The launch date is now scheduled for 2024, with a different set of targets.
+This mission, now known as Tianwen-2, would have included exploration and close study of three asteroids including an extended encounter with Apophis for close observation, and land on the asteroid 1996 FG3 to conduct in situ sampling analysis on the surface.
+The spacecraft launched on 28 May 2025, with a different set of targets.